kekeedme/kekeedme.github.io/projects/Miscellaneous/SchrodingerEQ.md

 ## The Solution to the Time-Dependent Schrödinger Equation for a Time-Independent Hamiltonian

 The wavefunction in equation 10 is also part of our solution to the Schrödinger equation for a time-independent Hamiltonian.
 Indeed, due to the fact that the Schrödinger equation is a linear equation, if one of the eigenfunctions ($\psi_n(r)$) is solution to the time-independent equation, so is a linear combination of the eigenfunctions.
-This observation is referred to as the *superposition principal*.
+This observation is referred to as the **superposition principle**.
 Equation 10 is the more general state in which the quantum system could be (before measuring it).
 This fact is the reason why we do not a priori know which eigenvalue we will measure, but can only know the probability ($|c_n|^2$) of measuring the eigenvalue $E_n$, unless of course, the system was prepared in the $\psi_n(r)$ to begin with, the we know with certainty that a measurement will return $E_n$.

 Now, to construct the time-dependent solution, we need to recall that we guessed the product $\phi(t)\psi(r)$ as a solution.
 All we need to do is to multiply each eigenfunction in equation 10 by the appropriate $\phi(t)_n$ where each $\phi(t)_n$ obtains the index because of the eigenvalues $E_n$.
 As such equation equation 7 becomes: $\phi(t)_n = e^{\frac{-iE_n}{\hbar}t}$.
 The solution to the time-dependent Schrödinger for the time-independent Hamiltonian is thus: